ant-design/ant-design/components/popover/index.en-US.md

 ## When to use

-A simple and pop-up menu to provide more information and operations of an action.
+A simple popup menu to provide extra information or operations.

 Comparing with `Tooltip`, besides information `Popover` card can also provide action elements like links and buttons.